 An applicant cannot under current practice add new matter to a patent application, regardless of whether that matter is contained in an application's priority document.

 In contrast, the new Act and Rules permit new matter to be added to a non-PCT national phase application in certain circumstances.
 Where an application is missing part of the specification or drawing referred to in the specification, the applicant may add that missing part to the specification.
-An applicant may do this voluntarily, in which case the deadline to do so is 2 months from the earliest date on which the Patent Office receives any document or information required for establishing a filing date.
-Alternatively, the Patent Office may issue a notice requisitioning the missing part from the applicant, in which case the deadline will be 2 months from the date of that notice.
+An applicant may do this voluntarily, in which case the deadline to do so is two months from the earliest date on which the Patent Office receives any document or information required for establishing a filing date.
+Alternatively, the Patent Office may issue a notice requisitioning the missing part from the applicant, in which case the deadline will be two months from the date of that notice.
 The filing date of the application will be no earlier than the date the applicant submits the missing part, unless the missing part was contained entirely within the priority document in which case the missing part will not prejudice the filing date.

 It is not currently possible to obtain a filing date in Canada on a day the Office is not open for business, such as the weekend.

 Under the proposed new practice, using electronic filing an applicant may file a patent application or any other document with the Office and secure a filing date that same day, regardless of whether the Office is open for business.
-This may be useful to secure a filing date before a public disclosure of an invention is made, or to secure a filing date within 1 year of an applicant's own public disclosure so as to be able to rely on the Canadian grace period.
+This may be useful to secure a filing date before a public disclosure of an invention is made, or to secure a filing date within one year of an applicant's own public disclosure so as to be able to rely on the Canadian grace period.

 Excess Page Fees for Sequence Listings